ExpressionEngine/ExpressionEngine-User-Guide/source/cp/tools/communicate.rst

    emails, HTML emails are more likely to be flagged as spam, and that many people prefer not to receive such emails.

-**Note:** If you choose to send your email in the HTML Format, an optional field will appear allowing you specify a Plain Text Alternative to the HTML email.
+.. note:: If you choose to send your email in the HTML Format, an
+	optional field will appear allowing you specify a Plain Text Alternative to the HTML email.
 This allows email clients who have HTML email disabled or unavailable to still view the email in a form that is still easily readable, opposed to be the original HTML email with all tags stripped.

 |Communicate Formatting HTML|